What is the Best Material to Use for an Outside Decking?

 When it comes to aesthetics, nothing beats wood.
 Both softwoods and hardwoods come in various tones and shades according to your preference.
 However, do remember that they will need regular maintenance to maintain their colour.
 If you want something more permanent, you can go with non-wood decking, especially composites.

 Lastly, if you value quality above else, hardwoods are your best bet.
-Many consider the best wood decking.
+Many consider exotic hardwoods as the best wood decking material.
 For non-wood decking, composites are slightly better than vinyl due to their natural and wood-like appearance.